hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 :+1: I'm happy to have planted the seed of doubt. :^)

-[20:05:36](#iachnaE41jRwTlCJMQ0LiWkROHujXpRZwleaTBFasmk) <hiiamboris (NOT THIS ONE)>: oh that seed was growing for long time Ì†ΩÌ∏â
+[20:05:36](#iachnaE41jRwTlCJMQ0LiWkROHujXpRZwleaTBFasmk) <hiiamboris (NOT THIS ONE)>: oh that seed was growing for long time üòâ

 [20:05:53](#qhP2bBNu1SujqMfnfQugZo8pRBv8JoAGQwV1enrp4uU) <hiiamboris (NOT THIS ONE)>:
 I mean, you can catch the error from `process-into ctx-name` and `process-into func-name`, sure, when you know exactly what you want to achieve